Settlement & Employment Services

 - Housing / social housing

 - And more…

-Settlement Services are offered in English, Arabic, Mandarin, and Spanish.
+Settlement Services are offered in English, Arabic, Mandarin, Spanish, and Tagalog.

 To meet with a settlement worker, please book an appointment.
 Call a settlement worker at (416) 291-3248 in Scarborough or (647) 776-2057 in North York.
 You can come back as many times as needed and the service is free.